 Pets are warmly welcomed in most pubs and cafes though, so if you don’t feel like cooking, you certainly won’t starve!
 The nearest pub is the Easton White Horse, a ten-minute walk away.
 This lovely country inn serves high-quality pub food and has regular specials.
 At the time of our visit, it served authentic Malaysian food every Tuesday.

 In Framlingham, the friendly team at The Lemon Tree bistro were happy to cook a sausage for Ernie, and The Castle Inn had a big jar of dog treats on the bar.
 I can also highly recommend a trip to The Dog at Grundisburgh, a traditional Suffolk pub which was voted the UK’s best in the 2018 DogBuddy Dog-Friendly Pub Awards.
 As well as a selection of toys, visiting pets are also treated to a big bowl of biscuits.
 Impressive!

 Are there resident dogs at Letheringham Water Mill?

 Oh yes.
-Resident Labradoodles Teddy and Amber will be on-hand to check you in.
+Resident Labradoodles Teddy, Amber and Lola will be on-hand to check you in.
 When we arrived, they came bounding up to the car to say hello, which was great.
-Burmese cat Eel also lives at the mill – I saw him, but luckily Ernie didn’t!
+Burmese cat Eel also lives at the mill.
+I saw him, but luckily Ernie didn’t!

 We did, however, meet several other dogs staying on the site and because letting them off-lead is actively encouraged, they can pick and choose their playmates.
 Ernie loved it – and when he went bounding into someone else’s cottage after their puppy, all we heard were shrieks of laughter instead of just shrieks, despite his wet and muddy paws.